As long as I don’t have to drive in it of course…

 4. Using a very dry brush, tap the paint inside the letters.
 The tapping will give the letters a snow like appearance!

-5. Stencil snowflakes in random placements.
+5. Stencil the snowflakes from Winter Graphics stencil in random placements.

-Tip: Have some flakes not completely fit the board, so they appear to have more of a drifting by effect.
+Tip: Have some flakes not completely fit the board, so they appear to have more of a drifting effect.

 But this round, this little vignette tells the story of the blustery snowfall that led to way too much fun.